HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 ## E2EE Measures from a Global Perspective
 There are four properties are used to ensure the messaging is secure, which are confidentiality, integrity, authentication and non-repudiation.
 There are many encryption protocols are designed to fulfil the these properties, such as Signal protocol and the RSA protocol.

 iMessage, WhatsApp and Zoom provides a default E2EE or provides a E2EE option. iMessage uses PQ3 protocol, WhatsApp and Signal uses Signal protocol.
+Telegram  uses MTProto.

 ## Current WeChat Encryption Measures
 [https://citizenlab.ca/2020/05/wechat-surveillance-explained/]